 Ben’s opened in 1958 and it looks like it, too, with its old-fashioned storefront, Formica counters, and red barstools.
 Its staying power is impressive enough, but Ben’s history is also compelling: When riots broke out throughout the city following the assassination of Dr. Martin Luther King, Jr., in April 1968, Ben’s stayed open to serve police officers, firefighters, and anyone who needed sustenance, even as surrounding establishments closed or were destroyed.

-On that basis alone, a visit to Ben’s is warranted, and some locals do continue to stop by out of an ongoing respect for the place, and for the Ali family who own it.
-Walls are hung with photographs that cover the history of the city and of Ben’s, and include snapshots of the many celebrities who’ve dined here, from President Obama to Mary J. Blige.
+On that basis alone, a visit to Ben’s is warranted.
+You’ll find yourself among a cross-section of locals: by day, workers from nearby municipal office buildings, students, and shoppers; by night, nightclubbers, cops, and neighborhood regulars.
+Often, it seems that everyone knows everyone else, including the Ali family, who own Ben’s.
+Walls are hung with photographs that cover the history of the city and of Ben’s and include snapshots of the many celebrities who’ve dined here, from President Obama to Mary J. Blige.